fermyon/developer/content/spin/v2/javascript-components.md

 For more information about using Serverless AI from JS/TS, see the [Serverless AI](serverless-ai-api-guide) API guide.

-## `Node.js` Compatibility
+## Node.js Compatibility

 The SDK does not support the full specification of `Node.js`.
-A limited set of APIs can be polyfilled using the [`@fermyon/wasi-ext`](https://github.com/fermyon/js-wasi-ext) library which provided a webpack plugin.
+A limited set of APIs can be polyfilled using the [`@fermyon/wasi-ext`](https://github.com/fermyon/js-wasi-ext) library which provides a webpack plugin.
 It can be used by installing the  library first using:

 <!-- @selectiveCpy -->